johnlobster/portfolio/README.md

 ```
 sass portfolio.scss temp.css && postcss temp.css --use autoprefixer --output portfolio.css
 ```
-The `&&` in bash indicates that the second command is executed if the first one completes without error
+The `&&` in bash indicates that the second command is executed if the first one completes without error.
+THis command is run in the `assets/css/` directory.

+`autoprefixer` adds webkit etc. prefix to `css`, based on latest browser data.

 #### Design notes